-I am a Technical Writer, with a focus on introducing Cloud Computing and Amazon Web Services (AWS) to people with non-traditional technical backgrounds.
+I am an AWS Community Hero and a Technical Writer with focus on introducing Cloud Computing and Amazon Web Services to people with non-traditional technical backgrounds.

-As someone without any formal technical education, the industry-specific lingo and concepts made the the resources extremely difficult for me to understand.
+As someone without any formal technical education, the industry-specific lingo and concepts made the resources extremely difficult to understand.
 To help alleviate the issue, AWS Newbies breaks down major Cloud Computing Concepts and AWS Services using “laymen’s terms” to help anyone interested in the Cloud learn about AWS.

 That fall, I published my first ebook, “Intro to AWS for Newbies,” which sold over 200 copies in one year.